 Are There Diamondback Rattlesnakes in Pennsylvania?

-Despite where I live now and grew up, I was actually born in Pennsylvania.
-There you see a lot of snakes that have the pattern of a diamond on their back.
+Despite where I live now, I was actually born in Pennsylvania.
+There you see a lot of snakes that have a diamond-like pattern on their back.
 Not all of them are rattlesnakes though, so are there diamondback rattlesnakes in Pennsylvania?

 Here’s what I learned:

-In Pennsylvania, there are venomous snakes, non-venomous snakes, diamondback snakes, yellow snakes, black snakes, green snakes, you name it.
+In Pennsylvania, there are venomous snakes, non-venomous snakes, water snakes, land snakes, black snakes, green snakes, you name it.

 The majority of the snakes in Pennsylvania are harmless, but it is good to be aware of the different types you may encounter.